jsom1/jsom1.github.io/_walkthroughs/Knife.md

 ![burp]({{https://jsom1.github.io/}}/_images/htb_knife_burp7.png)
 </div>

 And that's it for the user!
 It's not a very elegant solution, but it's working so this is what matters...
-In it's early stages, hacking consisted of writing clean, concise and elegant code, but nowadays it's more about finding tricks to get what we want.
+In its early stages, hacking consisted of writing clean, concise and elegant code, but nowadays it's more about finding tricks to get what we want.
 So it's kind of ok this way!\\
 With that being said, it would still be helpful to get a shell as james.
 The reason is that it would be much more simple for enumation.
 We could of course do it the way we got the user flag, but that would be tedious as it means sending and tampering a request for each command...
-Looking back at Google, there are differnt python PoCs that exploit that vulnerability.
+Looking back at Google, there are different python PoCs that exploit that vulnerability.
 Here's the code of one hosted on ExploitDB (https://www.exploit-db.com/exploits/49933).
 See the link for the details:

 ````
 #!/usr/bin/env python3